-You'd think that bedroom layouts are easy to figure out.
+You'd think that bedroom layouts would be easy to figure out.
 You pick the best wall for the bed, flank it with a couple of nightstands, maybe add a dresser or even a small sofa, and you're done.
-But just like one size doesn't fit all, bedroom layouts often need to cater to the room they're in.
+But it's not one size fits all, and bedroom layouts need to cater to the room they're in.
 If your room is feeling cavernous rather than cozy, if you're blocking a seriously good view with bulky furniture, or if no matter how hard you try, you can't make your bedroom layout feel coherent, we have myriad easy solutions to make your space feel put together and layered.

-If Your Bedroom Is Long and Narrow
+Long and Narrow Bedroom

 Bedrooms can feel a little cold sometimes, especially if you don't have space for an upholstered chair or bench.
 The multiple storage pieces that typically go into a bedroom all have similar square edges and hard surfaces.
 To break this up, use a floor plant or a tree to make the space feel more organic and less sterile.
-Art and soft furnishings can help too.
+Art and soft furnishings can help, too.

-Do you have an extra-large bedroom that looks awkward and empty no matter how you layout your furniture?
+Do you have an extra-large bedroom that looks awkward and empty no matter how you lay out your furniture?
 Try floating your bed in the middle of the space.
 Yes, it may feel counterintuitive, but with a storage piece or table (built-in or not), you can make space for additional wall storage—like for a wall-to-wall closet, for instance.

-If You Have an Awkwardly Empty Corner
+Awkwardly Empty Corner

 This might be the oldest rule in the playbook, but if you have an awkward empty corner in your bedroom, fill it with a small reading nook.
 A chair, side table, and a floor lamp can add just the right layer of sophistication to a space without overwhelming it—and it also breaks up the hard lines of storage furniture.
 Other great options include a bench or a luggage rack.